Certificate for Household Goods List (menaje de casa) for temporary and permanent residents

 Temporary or permanent visa/card holders (including students with temporary resident visa/card) that are travelling to Mexico to start their residence and will bring with them their household goods, have the right to apply for an exemption from foreign trade tax.
-In order to do so, a Consular Certificate for the list of Household Goods must be processed at the Embassy.

 What is included in Household Goods?